 And that's it!
 I do three to four sets of everything.
 I do lift, too, but at the moment, I'm trying to shed fat before I go back to building muscle.
 If you have any more questions about my workout, feel free to contact me.
 Every two weeks to a month, I up my reps and time and weight.
 Definitely change up your workout every now and then so your muscles don't build memory.
 I also use Sweet Sweat products to get the best sweat.
 It's important to push yourself so you will see results.
 If you're comfortable during your workout, you won't see change.
 Just find what works for you and your body type.

 My diet during the week is pretty strict.
 I have an endomorph body type (click the link to find yours), so it's best to stick to a low carb/high protein meal plan.
 Breakfast is usually one egg, a bowl of protein granola with coconut milk, or a piece of toast with peanut butter.
 Lunch is almost always a salad with lots of veggies and a vinaigrette dressing or a low carb wrap or soup.
 Dinner is either seitan and veggies or a protein smoothie.
 I drink lots of water throughout the day and love drinking Celsius before workouts for extra energy.
 I snack on almonds, peanuts, and dark chocolate (60% cacao or higher) and drink a vegan protein shake after workouts.
-I do actually swear by that insta-famous tea Flat Tummy Tea.
-I bloat so easily and this stuff keeps it away.
+I love green tea, too.
+It reduces bloat, keeps my metabolism going, and keeps me awake in the early mornings.
 For those that ask, "But what about cheat days?
 Don't you ever crave cake or a steak?"
 Haha, I do crave burgers.
 I have always loved trying great burgers from hole-in-the-wall restaurants, so I do enjoy a good burger a few times a year (obviously not a vegetarian on those days but I do hunt down grass-fed meat).
 I have one to two cheat meals every other weekend with alcohol, and don't forget dessert (I'm a sucker for anything sugar)!
 However, it's important not to indulge too often or you'll back track and reverse results.
 I save my worst days for my time of the month.
 Most of us crave loads of chocolate then, right?
 I do mess up every now and then.
 I'm not perfect, I'm human.
 But the thing is to not be too hard on yourself.
 Make that mistake and get right back to reaching your goal.
 It's about balance.
 I'm hoping to lose 15 lbs by the end of the year.
 My biggest problem is sweet stuff.
 Y'all gotta be on my ass, ok?
 And no guys, those aren't abs.
 That's just the way my body distributes fat on my belly.
 So my fat looks like abs when I suck in!

 For those that actually read all of this, I hope this information helped you out.
 If not, please ask me anything.
 Comment, DM me, or email me.
 Also check out Safir Comfort for this super soft, gorgeous gym fit featured in the photo above.
 This just may be my new favorite gym wear!
 It is owned by Alexandra Safir.
 She is a personal trainer and offers awesome meal and workout plans on her site.